 Enoteca di Piazza

-My main experience with enotecas is in Montalcino.
-As I said earlier my bike group did a wine tasting in Montalcino that I’m fairly sure was at the Enoteca Fortezza di Montalcino, one of the best known in the area.
-I recall they seated us in a separate room which I think was downstairs and gave us a very generous tasting.
+My experience with enotecas began in Montalcino.
+As I wrote earlier, my bike group did a wine tasting in Montalcino that I’m fairly sure was at the Enoteca Fortezza di Montalcino, one of the best known in the area.
+As I recall, they seated us in a separate room which I think was downstairs and gave us a very generous tasting.

-When my sister and I came back to Montalcino we stayed in a lovely B&B, Palazzina Cesira, (more about that in my hotels blog) and our lovely host Roberto recommended the Enoteca di Piazza across from the B&B. Again here is an excerpt from my journal plus one of my favorite pictures:
+When my sister and I came back to Montalcino in 2010, we stayed in a lovely B&B, Palazzina Cesira, (more about that in my Where to stay post) and our wonderful host Roberto recommended the Enoteca di Piazza across from the B&B. Again here is an excerpt from my journal plus one of my favorite pictures:

 ‘During our wine tasting which I thought was pretty cool; i.e. purchasing a 5 euro ‘ticket’ then trying the wines that interest you, there was a storm and as we sat at a table by the window we saw a gorgeous rainbow out over the plains.’

 We went back to the enoteca before moving on to the Chianti area and had a case of wine and olive oil shipped back to the states for a very reasonable amount.
 I still have a Chianti classico and a Brunello from that case that I’ve been saving for an occasion that has yet to happen.
 And as I understand it, I should probably have them re-corked.

 In 2014 my niece and her friends shipped home a case of wine and olive oil from the Enoteca di Piazza.
-And in September 2016 my sis and I had a quick lunch at a little trattoria that shares space with the enoteca and Sue ran in and bought some olive oil for her daughter.
+And in September 2016 my sister and I had a quick lunch at a little trattoria that shares space with the enoteca while on our walking tour.
+My sister ran in and bought some olive oil for her daughter, but we didn’t have time to order a case.

 Alla Sosta dei Papi